16 BEST perennials for Zone 9 landscaping: sun-loving, LOW MAINTENANCE, COLORFUL flowers or plants that attract hummingbirds & butterflies!

 This low maintenance plant is also great at filling in any open areas around it.
 So, it blocks out most of the weeds that I normally see in my flower beds.
 That means I weed a lot less around Mealycup sage!

-2. Tropical Milkweed
+2. Tropical Milkweed (Asclepias Curassavica)

 For the last 10 years, I’ve had one whole flowerbed on the side of my house dedicated to tropical milkweed.
 It’s made my yard a yearly nesting ground for endangered Monarch Butterflies.